 Transferring from LASC to Community Colleges

 Language schools like LASC occupy a special place for international students.
 While many people choose LASC for its long-term English study programs, there are many others who use the school as a stepping stone to greater academic ambitions.
 For example, Cynthia Feng from China attended LASC Rowland Heights before transferring to Pepperdine University.
-She attended this school to strengthen her Academic English skills.
+She attended this school to strengthen her academic English skills.
 “LASC helped me a lot,” she says, “by educating me about how American university classrooms functions.
 A lot of things weren’t obvious to me since I’m a foreigner.
 Now that I’m studying at Pepperdine, I can see how my teachers were right about the types of challenges I’m facing right now.
 I think they definitely prepared me to be a better student here.”

 Are you ready for an American community college?

 The first step to transferring to community college is building up the language skills to do so.
-LASC offers a variety of programs to prepare students the challenges of community college.
+LASC offers a variety of programs to prepare students with the challenges of community college.
 Our ESL program aims to develop students’ fundamental English language skills.
 At present, our ESL curriculum focuses on General English with a secondary emphasis on Academic English.
 Our English for Academic Purposes (EAP) program will help students hone the essential language skills, independent learning habits, and knowledge of American academic culture necessary for integration into U.S. institutions of higher learning.
-Finally, our TOEFL and IELTS programs are designed for students who need to meet the English proficiency requirement for admission into undergraduate, graduate, or post graduate programs.
+Finally, our TOEFL and IELTS programs are designed for students who need to meet the English proficiency requirement for admission into undergraduate, graduate, or post-graduate programs.
 In short, LASC has the right kind of program for any student who wants to develop their English before transferring to community college.

 Follow this link to read more about getting ready to study at American colleges: Am I ready for American college?.